Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 This is clearly very attractive for the many hundreds of mid and large-sized employers where the additional costs and governance requirements associated with IORP II compliance could detract from enhancing member benefits in the long run.

-Employers in Donegal Need to Take Action
+Employers in Donegal need to take action

 Of course, there is also a large cohort of smaller firms operating in some sectors which do not currently have a pension scheme in place and probably have no intention of establishing one.
 The auto-enrolment system will certainly play an important role in boosting the retirement incomes of workers in those firms.

-Example of savings through auto-enrolment:
+Example of savings through auto-enrolment

 For every €3 saved, the Government will put in €1, up to a limit.
 So, if a worker were to save €100 a month, the Government will add another €33.
 On top of this, an employer will also have to gradually match any contributions made by up to 6% of the salary.
 This will start off at just 1.5% but gradually increase to 6% by year 10.

-Year | Employee Contribution | Employer Contribution | Government Contribution |
+| Year | Employee Contribution | Employer Contribution | Government Contribution |

-1-3 | 1.5% | 1.5% | 0.5% |
+| 1-3 | 1.5% | 1.5% | 0.5% |

-4-6 | 3% | 3% | 1% |
+| 4-6 | 3% | 3% | 1% |

-7-9 | 4.5% | 4.5% | 1.5% |
+| 7-9 | 4.5% | 4.5% | 1.5% |

-10+ | 6% | 6% | 2% |
+| 10+ | 6% | 6% | 2% |

-Attracting and Retaining Employees
+Attracting and retaining employees

 Employers need to consider their options carefully at this point.
 Employees and job candidates have become a lot more sophisticated in terms of their pensions knowledge and this is having an increasing influence on their choice of employer.
-Companies that offer a defined contribution pension scheme with contribution levels designed to deliver an adequate pension in retirement will enjoy a distinct advantage in the talent market while also enjoying an enhanced employer brand.
-And they can achieve that with the Master Trust Pension Scheme which will offer active investment performance, governance expertise, and streamlined administration, all in a highly cost-effective package.

-The information contained herein is based on Advice First’s understanding of current Revenue practice as of April 2023 and may change in the future.
+The information contained herein is based on Advice First’s understanding of current Revenue practice as of May 2025 and may change in the future.

 Please contact Advice First Financial to learn more about Company Pensions.